 Even in 2015, when we moved back to the States, I remember trying one of those direct distribution companies with the goal of making enough money to sustain owning my own horse.
 We lived in a rural town in Ohio and my extended family even owned land 10 minutes from where we lived.
 The first time my husband and I went to visit this land, he had a huge revelation: he used to play on this land as a kid!
 His dad lived in the apartments that my grandparents put on the property years ago and he played in my family’s woods!
 I really started to wonder about Hope Anew taking place here… and then we chose to move to a big city instead.

-When we moved to Columbus, OH, in 2017, that things started to take shape.
+When we moved to Columbus, OH, in 2017, things started to take shape.
 I was given an opportunity to work at a non-profit that did Equine Assisted Psychothearpy and began my certification process through Natural Lifemanship.
 By October 2018, I completed my dual certification as an Equine Professional and a Practioner.
 Right around the same time I completed my certification as a Life Coach through JRNI Catalyst Coaching Intensive.
 I was fully enjoying the comfort of still being employed by someone else and was able to start doing some Equine Assisted Coaching.

 In January 2019, the non-profit that I had been working for let me know that they were closing their Ohio office.